xxoolm/LuaNode/README.md

 To set break points and debug code, maybe you can use GDBSTUB.

-EXAMPLES:
+APPS:
 --------------------------------------

-* `simple`: This is a sample to show how to create an os task.
-Build the example by typing `make` or `make rebuild` in the example directory.
+* `task`: This is a sample to show how to create an os task.
+Build the example by executing the gen_misc.sh.

 How to create a task: